koonix/lfutils/README.md

 `lflast` prints the last directory the last instance lf was in.

-put this in your .bashrc or .zshrc:
+Put this in your .bashrc or .zshrc:

 ```
 lf() {